OfficeDev/office-scripts-docs/docs/resources/power-query-differences.md

 ## Platform dependencies

-Office Scripts is currently only available for Excel on the web.
-Power Query is currently only available for Excel on Desktop.
+Office Scripts is currently available for Excel for Windows, for Mac, and on the web..
+The full Power Query experience is currently [only available for Excel for Windows](/power-query/power-query-what-is-power-query#where-can-you-use-power-query).
 Both can be used through Power Automate, which lets the flow work with Excel workbooks stored in OneDrive.

 ## See also